-The Hessenberg, bidiagonal, and tridiagonal reductions are two-sided factorizations used in the nonsymmetric eigenvalue, symmetric eigenvalue, and SVD problem, respectively.
-The standard one-stage approach to solving the nonsymmetric eigenvalue problem applies an orthogonal transformation Q on both sides of the matrix A to reduce it to upper Hessenberg form, $H = QAQ^T$.
+The Hessenberg, bidiagonal, and tridiagonal reductions are two-sided factorizations used in the non-symmetric eigenvalue, symmetric eigenvalue, and SVD problems, respectively.
+The standard one-stage approach to solving the non-symmetric eigenvalue problem applies an orthogonal transformation Q to both sides of the matrix A to reduce it to the upper Hessenberg form, $H = QAQ^T$.
 QR iteration is then used to find the eigenvalues and eigenvectors of H; the eigenvalues of H are the same as the eigenvalues of A, while the eigenvectors can be back-transformed using Q to find the eigenvectors of A.